sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 ### Assumptions
 To create an algorithm that was generalizable across architectures, the authors made three important assumptions to simplify the problem:
 1. Each memory location is assumed to be referenced by an offset from one base register.
-2. All pointers references are assumed to alias (though this can be made tighter if the compiler produced aliasing information).
+2. All pointers are assumed to alias (though this can be made tighter if the compiler produced aliasing information).
 3. The target architecture will have a hardware hazard detection with interlock such that it is not necessary to remove all hazards.

 ### Technical Approach